By Kelly McAtee | TheTripThread | Last Updated April 2026

 Aruba — Honest downsides

-Constant trade winds — Aruba is breezy year-round, which brings sun and prevents hurricanes but can feel relentless.
+• Constant trade winds — Aruba is breezy year-round, which brings sun and prevents hurricanes but can feel relentless.
 Wind kicks up sand, makes water conditions choppy at times, and might frustrate water-sports enthusiasts or those wanting perfect calm.

-Limited authentic local culture — Aruba is heavily resort-focused; authentic local nightlife, markets, and cultural scenes are minimal.
+• Limited authentic local culture — Aruba is heavily resort-focused; authentic local nightlife, markets, and cultural scenes are minimal.
 If you want to engage with island culture beyond tourism, you'll find limited depth.

-Diving is secondary — While snorkeling is good, serious divers will find Grand Cayman's reefs and wrecks superior.
+• Diving is secondary — While snorkeling is good, serious divers will find Grand Cayman's reefs and wrecks superior.
 For diving-focused trips, this isn't the top choice.

-Limited dining adventurousness — Restaurants are good but play it safe.
+• Limited dining adventurousness — Restaurants are good but play it safe.
 You won't find cutting-edge or innovative dining like Grand Cayman offers.

 Grand Cayman — Honest downsides

-Very expensive — Food, lodging, activities, and even casual meals are among the Caribbean's priciest.
+• Very expensive — Food, lodging, activities, and even casual meals are among the Caribbean's priciest.
 Budget-conscious travelers will feel the pinch everywhere.

-Seven Mile Beach is crowded — The main beach is beautiful but overwhelmed by cruise tenders, making it less relaxing.
+• Seven Mile Beach is crowded — The main beach is beautiful but overwhelmed by cruise tenders, making it less relaxing.
 You'll need to drive to quieter beaches.

-Feels Americanized to some — The polish and infrastructure feel less Caribbean; it's more like a high-end resort destination than an island culture.
+• Feels Americanized to some — The polish and infrastructure feel less Caribbean; it's more like a high-end resort destination than an island culture.
 If authentic Caribbean vibes matter, you might miss them.

-Limited natural attractions beyond diving — Unlike Aruba's Arikok Park, there's no standout natural landscape.
+• Limited natural attractions beyond diving — Unlike Aruba's Arikok Park, there's no standout natural landscape.
 The island is beautiful but development-focused.

 Practical Reality

-Best months: Aruba: Good year-round (outside hurricane belt); January–April ideal.
+• Best months: Aruba: Good year-round (outside hurricane belt); January–April ideal.
 Grand Cayman: December–April (dry season); June onwards gets hurricane risk.

-Budget: Aruba: $$–$$$.
+• Budget: Aruba: $$–$$$.
 Grand Cayman: $$$–$$$$.
 Grand Cayman is pricier across all categories; Aruba offers better value.

-Cruise impact: Aruba: Heavy; impacts main beaches but visitors disperse across the island.
+• Cruise impact: Aruba: Heavy; impacts main beaches but visitors disperse across the island.
 Grand Cayman: Very heavy at Seven Mile Beach (visible cruise tenders); impacts the primary tourist area significantly.

-Car: Aruba: Yes—recommended to explore beaches, Arikok Park, and beyond resorts.
+• Car: Aruba: Yes—recommended to explore beaches, Arikok Park, and beyond resorts.
 Grand Cayman: Helpful; buses/taxis available, but a car gives freedom to escape Seven Mile Beach crowds.

 Frequently Asked Questions

-Which has better beaches, Aruba or Grand Cayman?
+Which has better beaches — Aruba or Grand Cayman?

-Which is better for nightlife and dining?
+Which is better for diving and snorkeling?